So I moved slower - for 2 reasons.

 And the Facebook pages for Teaching for Artistic behaviour are great places to ask questions.

-All this research and reflection takes a lot of time but worth it.
+All this research and reflection takes a lot of time but is well worth it.
 You need to feel confident in your deeper levels of knowledge and not run merely on superficial impressions.
+The chances are you will be challenged - by supervisors, colleagues, students, parents and members of the on-line teaching community.

 Thank you for visiting,